kolja/repl-alliance/README.md

     replPort = "59555"
     replServer = "127.0.0.1"
     replNamespace = "user"

-    replProtocol = "nrepl"
+    " the Protocol can be srepl (for socket repl), nrepl or prepl replProtocol = "nrepl"

     " for how long to show virtual text (0 : don't show at all)